Gravitational waves from the early universe: Linearized Einstein equations

 \section{Linearized Einstein equations}

-In this first lecture, we start by evaluating linearized general relativity, which describes the dynamics of a slightly perturbed gravitational field.
-After all, we can think about gravitational waves as \emph{small} ripples in flat spacetime.
+In this section, we start by evaluating linearized general relativity (GR), which describes the dynamics of a slightly perturbed gravitational field.
+After all, we can think about GWs as \emph{small} ripples in flat spacetime.
 Hence, we consider a metric tensor decomposed into the Minkowski metric and a small perturbation, \be g_\mn = \eta_\mn + h_\mn(x), \quad \text{with} \;|h_\mn| <<1, \ee where higher order in $h$ can be omitted due to the smallness of $h$.
 Furthermore, we use the $(-,+,+,+)$ sign notation for $\eta_\mn$ and the indices are raised with $\eta_\mn$, i.e., $g^{\mn} = \eta^{\mn} - h^{\mn}.$ Afterward, we will look into the number of degrees of freedom the metric perturbation contains and discuss the most used gauge for fixing the unphysical degrees of freedom.
-Lastly, we will solve the Einstein equation for test masses far from the source of gravitational waves.
-All the material in the first two lectures is based on the book ``Gravitational Waves: Volume 1: Theory and Experiments" by Michele Maggiore \cite{maggiore} and ``Spacetime and Geometry.
-An introduction to general relativity" by Sean Carroll \cite{carroll}.
-We recommend these references for an elaborate and detailed explanation of linearized general relativity and gravitational waves.\\
+Lastly, we will solve the Einstein equation for test masses far from the source of GWs.
+All the material in the first two sections after the Introduction is based on the book ``Gravitational Waves: Volume 1: Theory and Experiments" by Michele Maggiore \cite{maggiore} and ``Spacetime and Geometry.
+An ``Introduction to General Relativity" by Sean Carroll \cite{carroll}.
+We recommend these references for an elaborate and detailed explanation of linearized general relativity and GWs.\\